An Overview of the Fantasy Sub-Genres

 As discussed previously, fantasy typically contains elements of magic and the supernatural.
-It can be set in “our world” with magical or supernatural rules applied to it, or it can be set in a fictional world as different from our world as the authors likes.
+It can be set in “our world” with magical or supernatural rules applied to it, or it can be set in a fictional world as different from our world as the author likes.
 Now we’re going to look at various fantasy sub-genres.

 Contemporary Fantasy

-Contemporary Fantasy takes place in our current reality and deals with contemporary issues, but in this reality magic exists.
+Contemporary fantasy takes place in our current reality and deals with contemporary issues, but in this reality magic exists.

 Dark Fantasy

-Dark Fantasy is a blend of fantasy and horror.
+Dark fantasy is a blend of fantasy and horror.
 It uses common elements of the horror genre to set the tone but relies heavily on fantasy elements for the story’s plot.

 Epic Fantasy

-Epic Fantasy takes place in a secondary world and deals with large-scale stories with high fate-of-the-world stakes.
+Epic fantasy takes place in a secondary world and deals with large-scale stories with high fate-of-the-world stakes.

 High Fantasy